RickStrahl/LiveReloadServer/README.md

 * Loose Assemblies in `PrivateBin`

 ### NuGet Package Support
-It's possible to load *public* NuGet packages  from the official NuGet feed by adding packages to load to a
+You can load NuGet packages into your project by referencing online or local folder NuGet package sources.

-The configuration lives in a `./PrivateBin/NuGetPackages.json` file in your WebRoot that looks like this:
+NuGet configuration is configured in a `<WebRoot>/PrivateBin/NuGetPackages.json` file in your WebRoot that looks like this:

 ```json
 {